ansible-cfg/mis_vagrant/Documentation/Customization.md

 - Capture system build information in metadata and readme files.
 - Installs memcached for system performance.
-- Sets up the platform mysql database named example_mcdev.
+- Sets up the platform mysql database.
 - Creates an apache virtualhost based on template web_app.conf.erb.

 *Important Note*: Many projects will run the base project cookbook.
 Only create